ismaeil-shajar/SD-tech-response/docs/apigateway/CSH(ai written).md

 ### Error Handling and Reporting

 Clients should ensure that their services handle errors gracefully and return informative error messages.
 The Central Hub will follow standard HTTP status codes for error reporting.

-### Endpoint and Payload Examples

-Provide clear examples of API endpoints and payloads for clients to reference during integration.

 ## Client Onboarding and Requirements